gamaliel-ai/gamaliel-prompts/partners/README.md

 ### Step 4: Review and Launch

-1. **Theological Review**: We'll verify your configuration aligns with core guardrails
+1. **Theological Review**: We'll verify your configuration aligns with core guidelines
 2. **Technical Review**: We'll test the integration and branding
 3. **Launch**: Once approved, your subdomain will be activated
 4. **Promotion**: We'll help you announce your partnership